wilzbach/d-bootstrap/README.md

 Simply enable the project on Travis.

-I want to sue Continuous Integration service X for my project
+I want to use Continuous Integration service X for my project
 -------------------------------------------------------------

 The D compiler bootstrapping in `make` will automagically work.